Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 How To Get Around During Your 5 Days In Paris

-Make sure you leave ample time to arrive at your destination and wear sturdy comfortable walking shoes.
+Make sure you leave ample time to arrive at your destination and wear sturdy, comfortable walking shoes.

 Quick Tips For Your 5 Days In Paris

-The Frenchpeople in Paris know a few English words and you will be able to communicate enough to make your wishes known.
+The French people in Paris know a few English words and you will be able to communicate enough to make your wishes known.

 You can even use a translator app on your phone to assist with your communications.
 My family and I use Google Translate.

-Call your credit card company and verify if your credit card does or does not have foreign transaction fees attached to it.
 If it does, inquire about applying for a credit card that does not charge you a small fee every time you use it when out of your home country.

-When you visit an ATM in Paris, make sure it is in the same network with your bank so you are not charged transaction fees every time you withdraw cash.
-Also, consider withdrawing larger amounts of cash, in order to limit the transaction fees.
+When you visit an ATM in Paris, make sure it is in the same network as your bank so you are not charged transaction fees every time you withdraw cash.

 Great tips on Paris.